WARP4dot52/lambda/poincare_junior/doc/tree.md

 expression.

-Or the other way around you can use Create with a structure and a context to push at the end of the pool a brand new tree :
+Or the other way around you can use Create with a structure and a context to push at the end of the stack a brand new tree :

 ```cpp
 Tree * myTree = PatternMatching::Create(KAdd(1_e, KA), {.KA = otherTree});